codaxy/cxjs/README.md

 ## Start a new project

-CxJS is available as an NPM package `cx` which includes compiled code, source code and TypeScript definitions.
+CxJS is available as an NPM package - `cx`, which includes compiled code, source code and TypeScript definitions.

 Besides the `cx` package, you'll need other packages such as `cx-react` (or `cx-preact`) and `babel-plugin-transform-cx-jsx`.